ENOUGH IS ENOUGH

-Rev. Andrew graduated from the Holmes Institute and was licensed by Centers for Spiritual Living in 2012.
+Rev. Drew graduated from the Holmes Institute and was licensed by Centers for Spiritual Living in 2012.
 He was ordained in 2015.
-Rev. Andrew has been leading weekly worship services of celebration, praise, music, and laughter for seven years.
-He is an innovative teacher, a responsible steward, a bit of a rabble-rouser, and a fun person to be around. revandrew.org
+Drew has been leading weekly worship services of celebration, praise, music, and laughter for twelve years.
+Besides ministry, he enjoys acting, singing, dance, cycling, baking, and cats.
+He is an innovative teacher, a responsible communicator, a bit of a rabble-rouser, and a fun person to be around. revandrew.org

 Patty Stephens began singing on her first breath.
 She has spent her life developing her voice as an instrument and has a passion for community singing and song leading skills that make it happen.
 In addition to thirty years as a performing musician and music director in Centers for Spiritual Living she has played with the best of the best in New Mexico’s Jazz scene and is currently lead singer in the award winning band “The Brazil Project.”
 She is also a faculty member of the New Mexico Jazz Workshop.